-Stacie Nicole Smith is Senior Mediator and Director of Workable Peace at the Consensus Building Institute, where she has more than 18 years of experience as a mediator, facilitator, coach, trainer, and researcher on a broad range of public issues in the U.S. and internationally.
+Stacie Nicole Smith is the Associate Managing Director and a Senior Mediator at the Consensus Building Institute, where she has more than 18 years of experience as a mediator, facilitator, coach, trainer, and researcher on a broad range of public issues in the U.S. and internationally.

 Stacie’s work includes assessment, facilitation, and mediation of multi-sector community and national stakeholder dialogues, disputes, and collaborations; training and curriculum design for international, national, and local government entities, NGOs, and schools; and research and writing on collaboration on public policy issues.
 She specializes in facilitating highly complex and contentious multi-party disputes around substantively challenging technical issues, where identities, values, and interests intertwine.
 She brings substantive expertise in environment issues (land use, water, energy), historic and cultural resources, Tribal and Indigenous peoples, and education.